Last Updated on August 5, 2023 by Maryam Siddiqui

 What are the benefits of having an account in a Portuguese bank?

-It is not a requirement to have a bank account during your stay in Portugal.
+Having a bank account during your stay in Portugal is not required.
 However, you will quickly realize how inconvenient life can be when you have to walk around with coins and pay cash for everything.

-Here are some of the reasons why you need a bank account in Portugal and how it can be of benefit to you in the long run.
+Here are some reasons why you need a bank account in Portugal and how it can benefit you in the long run.